storj/docs/app/support/object-browser/page.md

   - /dcs/getting-started/quickstart-objectbrowser
 ---

-The Storj Console supports uploading and managing objects directly through the browser with no command-line tool required.
+The Object Browser supports uploading and managing objects directly through the browser with no command-line tool required.
 This component uses our [](docId:yYCzPT8HHcbEZZMvfoCFa) service.

 {% callout type="info"  %}
 By using hosted Gateway MT you are opting into **server-side encryption**.
 See [](docId:hf2uumViqYvS1oq8TYbeW)&#x20;